aisbergen/educational_platform_service/admin-service/README.md

-# student-service
+# admin-service

-## Описание
+## Description

-Этот микросервис разработан с использованием Gin, JWT и PostgreSQL для обработки операций создания, получения, обновления и удаления студентов и курсов, а также взаимодействия с другим микросервисом для получения информации о студентов и курсов, на которые студенты записаны или записанных на курс.
+This microservice is developed using Gin, JWT, and PostgreSQL to handle the creation, retrieval, update, and deletion of students and courses, as well as interacting with another microservice to obtain information about students and courses that students are enrolled in or enrolled in a course.

-## Технологии
+## Technologies

-В проекте использованы следующие технологии:
+The following technologies were used in the project:
-  *  JWT (JSON Web Tokens) - для аутентификации и авторизации пользователей
+   * JWT (JSON Web Tokens) - for user authentication and authorization
-  *  Gin - веб-фреймворк на языке Go для создания HTTP-серверов и обработки маршрутов
+   * Gin is a Go web framework for building HTTP servers and handling routes
-  *  PostgreSQL - система управления базами данных, используемая для хранения информации о курсах
+   * PostgreSQL is a database management system used to store course information
-  *  Docker Compose - инструмент для определения и запуска многоконтейнерных Docker-приложений
+   * Docker Compose - a tool for defining and running multi-container Docker applications
-  *  HTTP-запросы - используются для взаимодействия с микросервисами
+   * HTTP requests - used to interact with microservices
-  *  В проекте также используется Redis, который является ин-memory базой данных
+   * The project also uses Redis, which is an in-memory database